 On occasion, this is a necessity.
 Not all treatment protocols work all of the time of course.
 Occasionally, patients may require Accutane, chemical peels, and/or laser therapy.
 Cortisone injections are often necessary for inflamed acne cysts.
 These situations cannot be handled over the internet.
 However, the Acne.ca team can co-ordinate an appropriate referral.

-No. However, some health spending accounts may cover this service.
+Unfortunately, no. Telemedicine is not generally covered by provinical health plans.
+However, some health spending accounts may cover this service.

 Yes.
 Prescriptions from this service are treated identically to traditional prescriptions (i.e. from an in-person doctor visit).